Concise Glutamate Analysis by Using an Online Enzymatic Reaction

 - The robust detection limit (< 3 fmol).
 (Microdialysis samples have higher concentrations) > chromatogram

 In the central nervous system, glutamate plays a key role as a neurotransmitter and can be a toxic factor for neurons.
 Here we introduce a concise procedure for the analysis of glutamate levels in biological samples such as tissue homogenate, tissue/cell culture media, blood serum/plasma, and microdialysate.
-This is achieved by HPLC-ECD (DC mode) without sample derivatization.
+HPLC-ECD (DC mode) without sample derivatization achieves this.

 - Microdialysis Samples